Breaking changes in Commerce 11

 - The ILinksRepository interface has been obsoleted; use IRelationRepository and IAssociationRepository instead.

 - The ILink interface has been obsoleted and is no longer used.
-It served very little purpose, and its Source/Target properties for Relations are superceded by Parent/Child.
+It served very little purpose, and its Source/Target properties for Relations are superseded by Parent/Child.

 The ProcessPayment method in the IPaymentProcessor and IPaymentPlugin interfaces returns more information for supporting redirect payments (such as PayPal, DIBS and DataCash).
 The returned information is wrapped in an object of type PaymentProcessingResult, which contains a flag indicating whether the payment processing is successful, and displays a message during processing, and a redirect URL.